juxtopposed/realtimecolors/README.md

 The contrast checker will not choose any other color out of the selected colors, and whether there is harmony or contrast on the page is completely up to your choices.

 # Limitations and Future Considerations
-For now, it's not possible to paste a HEX or RGB value, mainly because the tool is using <input type="color"> for the inputs, which shows a colorpicker with limited abilities.
+For now, it's not possible to paste a HEX or RGB value, mainly because the tool is using type="color" for the inputs, which shows a colorpicker with limited abilities depending on the browser.
 For the future, the colorpicker will change into something more compatible.

 # License
 This project is under the CC BY-NC-ND (Creative Commons Attribution-NonCommercial-NoDerivatives) license.